Denis Compton – The Golden Boy of English Cricket

 Denis Compton first turned out for Middlesex against Sussex in 1936 as a slow bowler, batting at number eleven.
 Soon he was moving up the order, and he made over 1,000 runs in his first season.
 He was to make at least 1,000 runs a season 17 times (three times overseas).

 On his Test debut against New Zealand at The Oval in 1937, he hit 65 (run out); in his next Test against Australia at Trent Bridge the following year, he hit his first century for England, 102.
 He could not tour South Africa in 1938–39 owing to his football contract with Arsenal.
-After the Second World War and particularly in the Halcyon summer of 1947, his cricket reached breathtaking maturity.Deniss Compton 112 Alistair Cook
+After the Second World War and particularly in the Halcyon summer of 1947, his cricket reached breathtaking maturity.Deniss Compton 112 Denis Compton

 That year, he scored 753 runs (average 94.12) against the South Africans in five Tests.
 Then in all first-class matches, he made 3,816 runs (average 90.85), including 18 centuries, both of which constituted records for a first-class season.
 He also took 73 wickets (averaging 28.12) against Australia.
 However, the major power in those years, Compton, was often England’s mainstay, with 459 runs (average 51.00) in 1946–47 and 562 runs (average 62.44) in 1948.